-Are you ready for the user generated content (UGC) takeover?
+Are you ready for the User Generated Content takeover?
 Because it’s here in a big way.
+And we’ve got the UGC stats to prove it.
 All it takes is about five seconds on Instagram or Facebook to see firsthand how integral UGC has become to modern marketing.
-Sooner rather than later, brands will sink or swim based on their ability to leverage UGC.
-Seriously.
-It’s […]
+Sooner rather than later, brands will sink or swim based […]

 All it takes is about five seconds on Instagram or Facebook to see firsthand how integral UGC has become to modern marketing.
 Sooner rather than later, brands will sink or swim based on their ability to leverage UGC.